mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka/index.md

 With both the ZooKeeper cluster and Kafka cluster running in your project's namespace, refer to the [Kafka Operator documentation](https://banzaicloud.com/docs/supertubes/kafka-operator/test/) for information on how to test and verify they are working as expected in.
 When performing those steps, ensure you substitute: `zookeeper-client.<project namespace>:2181` anywhere that the zookeeper client address is mentioned.

 ## Deleting Kafka custom resources

+Follow these steps to delete the Kafka custom resources.

 1. View all Kafka resources in the cluster: